-The clinical trial will consist of 30 children, ages eight to 12 years, with autism and severe symptoms.
-All will receive behavioral testing, MRI scans and electroencephalograms.
+All children enrolled in the clinical trial will receive behavioral testing, MRI scans and electroencephalograms.
 In the first phase of the study, half the children will receive CBD and half placebo.
 In the second phase, the groups will be switched and the half who originally received CBD will receive placebo, while the initial placebo group will receive CBD.
 Investigators will be blinded to which children are receiving which treatment until after all of the testing is completed at the end of the study.

 CBD is a controlled, Schedule 1 drug, as defined by the Drug Enforcement Administration.
 Availability for research purposes is strictly limited.
-The CBD for this study will be provided by INSYS Therapeutics, Inc., an Arizona-based company involved in the development, manufacturing and commercialization of pharmaceutical cannabinoids, with products designed to address various neurological and neurodevelopmental disorders.
+INSYS Therapeutics, Inc., an Arizona-based pharmaceutical company specializing in cannabinoid-based therapies, is providing the CBD for the study.